Many student loan buyers face a difficult decision when they buy a home.

 The short answer is that it depends.

 Some borrowers may be tempted to live with PMI so that they can pay off some of their student loans.
 The advantage of this route is that borrowers can essentially turn high-interest student loan debt into low-interest mortgage debt.
 The cost of this maneuver is the PMI payments.
 For those with interest rates above 7 or 8%, it could be tempting.

-The problem with trading student debt for mortgage debt is that the decision isn’t one that can be made purely based upon interest rates.
+The problem with trading student debt for mortgage debt is that the decision isn’t one that can be made purely based on interest rates.
 Tax implications and personal preferences also need to be considered.

 There is an interest rate deduction for both student loans and mortgages.
 However, these deductions are not created equal.

-The mortgage interest deduction is up to $10,000 per year, and there is no income cap of phase-out.
-The only limitation is that it can only be used on homes that cost less than $750,000 under the new tax law.
+The noteworthy limitation on the mortgage deduction is that it can only be used on homes that cost less than $750,000 under the new tax law (houses bought before 2018 may have a higher limit).

 A final consideration is the fact that only taxpayers who itemize can take advantage of the mortgage interest deduction, but those who take the standard deduction can still claim student loan interest.